 10. I make time for me.
 After all the jobs are done and Mini is tucked up in bed, I try where I can to do something just for me.
 I enjoy writing on the blog and am finding it really therapeutic and helped build my confidence with writing and being open with my thoughts and feelings.
 I also enjoy cooking and trying new recipes and have just also started going to yoga class which I’m really enjoying to help me relax.

-So How Do You Rock Motherhood?
+So Tell me about How You are Rocking Motherhood?
 I’d love to hear from you about your achievements and things you want to celebrate.

 I’m Tagging the following bloggers to take part in this challenge too: